Retail

 This major group includes retail stores primarily engaged in selling new clothing, shoes, hats, underwear, and related articles for personal wear and adornment.
 Furriers and custom tailors carrying stocks of materials are included.

-Home Furnishings, Furniture and Appliance Stores
+Home Furniture, Furnishings and Equipment Stores

 Learn More